joshfinley/DKOM_Demo/README.md

 # Windows DKOM Demo

 This is an implementation of a simple driver which modifies kernel data structures to remove itself from the `PsLoadedModuleList` structure.
+It also has functionality to hide processes by their ID.
 Disclaimer: PG protects against this.
 Weaponizanble by chaining with a PG bypass.

 ---